 3. TAKE A SUNSET RIVER CRUISE

-And did we mention you’re going to be an architecture pro after your cruise?
+And did we mention that you’ll be an architecture pro after your cruise?
 Trust us, they are a lot of fun.

-While a daytime river cruise is a fun activity, the architecture river cruises at night, held after dark or at sunset, are even more beautiful.
+While most people opt for the daytime river cruise, evening river cruises are even more picturesque.
 You’ll get the added perk of seeing the city skyline lit up, from a really unique perspective!

 4. TAKE THE GANGSTERS AND GHOST TOUR

-Want to learn about Chicago from a truly unique perspective?
-With a historian as your guide on the Gangsters and Ghosts Tour, you’ll step back to the roaring 20’s, when the Chicago Loop was a hub for bootleggers, speakeasies, and gangsters like the infamous Al Capone.
+Want to learn about Chicago’s dark past?
+With a historian as your guide on the Gangsters and Ghosts Tour, you’ll step back to the roaring 20s, when the Chicago Loop was a hub for bootleggers, speakeasies, and gangsters like the infamous Al Capone.

 Not only will you get to hear about the wild stories of the past, but you’ll also visit previous gangster hangouts and haunted sites like the Palmer House, Congress Hotel, and Death Alley.

-In our opinion, the Gangsters and Ghosts Tour in Chicago is one of the most fun things to do in Chicago at night!
+In our opinion, this is one of the most fun things to do in Chicago at night!
 This historic tour is a walking tour so be prepared to walk.

 5. TAKE THE CHICAGO NIGHT CRIMES BUS TOUR